keldbroe/zigbee2mqtt.io/docs/devices/THS317-ET.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Resetting
+Rest: Press and hold the reset button for 10 seconds until the LED light flashes three times at third second, and it will flash for three times again at tenth second.

 <!-- Notes END: Do not edit below this line -->